pingcap/docs/FAQ.md

 #### What programming language can I use to work with TiDB?

-Any language that has MySQL client or driver.
+Any language supported by MySQL client or driver.

 #### Can I use other Key-Value storage engines with TiDB?